Amart85/dp-090-databricks-ml/Instructions/Labs/04b-deploying-models-in-aml.md

 ## Prerequisites

-**Complete Lab 04a**: Before you can run this lab, you will need to complete [Lab 04a](https://github.com/MicrosoftLearning/dp-090-databricks-ml/blob/master/Instructions/Labs/04a-running-experiments-in-aml.md), Running experiments in Azure Machine Learning.
-This includes important steps such as creating Azure Machine Learning workspace, creating a Azure Databricks cluster, install libraries, uploading notebooks, and uploading the NYC Taxi & Limousine Commission - green taxi trip records dataset.
+Before starting this lab, complete the **Getting Started with Azure Databricks** and **Running experiments in Azure Machine Learning** lab to set up Azure Databricks and Azure machine Learning environments.

 ## Deploy a Model in Azure Machine Learning

-In this exercise, you will learn to train models in Azure Databricks and then deploy models in Azure Machine Learning.
+In this exercise, you will learn how to load and manipulate data inside the Azure Databricks environment.

+1. In a web browser, open your Azure Databricks workspace.

+1. If your cluster is not running, on the **Clusters** page, select your cluster and use the **&#9654; Start** button to start it

-1. Within the Azure Databricks Workspace, using the command bar on the left, select **Workspace**, **Users** and select your username (the entry with house icon).
-Open the folder named **04 - Integrating Azure Databricks and Azure Machine Learning** to find the notebook **2.0 Deploying Models in Azure Machine Learning**.
+1. In the Azure Databricks Workspace, using the command bar on the left, select **Workspace**.
+Then select **Users**, and **&#9751; *your_user_name***.
+Then in the folder named **04 - Integrating Azure Databricks and Azure Machine Learning**, open the **2.0 Deploying Models in Azure Machine Learning** notebook.

-1. If your cluster is not running, go to `Clusters`, select your cluster and press the `Start` button, then press `Confirm`.
-Wait until the cluster is started.

 1. Attach the notebook to your cluster.
-Go to the top left dropdown menu and choose your cluster to attach your notebook to that cluster.
-Alternately, you can do this later, when running the first cell in a detached notebook: a confirmation dialog appears, warning that the notebook is not yet attached to any cluster, asking if you want to automatically launch a cluster, press `Attach and Run` to do so.

-1. Then read the notes in the notebook, running each code cell in turn.
+Then read the notes in the notebook, running each code cell in turn.

 ## Clean-up

-If you're finished working with Azure Databricks for now, in Azure Databricks workspace, on the **Clusters** page, select your cluster and select **Terminate** to shut it down.
-Otherwise, leave it running for the next exercise.
+If you're finished working with Azure Databricks for now, in Azure Databricks workspace, on the **Clusters** page, select your cluster and select **&#9632; Terminate** to shut it down.

+If you have finished exploring Azure Databricks, you can delete the resource groups in your Azure subscription that contain the Azure Databricks and Azure Machine Learning resources.